List of diplomatic missions in Malaysia

 This is a list of diplomatic missions in Malaysia.
-At present, the country is host to a total of 100 resident embassies and high commissions; 98 are in the capital city of Kuala Lumpur, while 2 are in Putrajaya, the new federal administrative center.
-Several other countries accredit ambassadors from other Asian capitals.
+At present, the country is host to a total of 101 resident embassies and high commissions; 95 are in the capital city of Kuala Lumpur, while 4 are in Ampang, and 2 are in Putrajaya, the new federal administrative center.

+Several other countries accredit ambassadors from other Asian capitals, such as Beijing, Jakarta, New Delhi, and Tokyo.

 This listing excludes honorary consulates and trade missions, except for those that serve as de facto embassies.